 This could be an alternative treatment to diabetes (Diabetes Mellitus is likely to be high), due to the stabilizing effects of the seeds.

-In addition, we present you a remedy you can make at home as an adhesive to help normalize the condition.
+In addition, we present you with a remedy you can make at home as an adhesive to help normalize the condition.

 Take 5 fully ripe rambutan fruits, separate the seeds from them, and cut the seeds into small pieces.
 Put them into a bowl, add sangria (at will) inside and mix them until what you get is a fine powder with dark yellow color.

-In the end, pour hot water in the bowl and put it in the fridge to cool.
+In the end, pour hot water into the bowl and put it in the fridge to cool.
 Strain the solution and throw away the remainders.
-We recommend to drink it 1-3 times/day, before every meal, depending on how high blood sugar level is.
+We recommend drinking it 1-3 times/day, before every meal, depending on how high blood sugar level is.

 If necessary, repeat the process every day.

 The fruits together with the seeds provide us with extraordinary benefits but remember not to over-consume them as they can cause stomach sickness.